osm-codes/Sfc4q/README.md

-# Sfc4q
+# Sfc4q classes
-Space-filling curve valid to index hierarchical grid of aperture-4 quadrilateral cells
+Space-filling curves, valid for indexing hierarchical grid of aperture-4 quadrilateral cells.
+The indexation and grid representation are generalized for "half levels".
+Concept implemented by Javascript classes.